Molina gets 4 hits as Cardinals beat Reds 6-2

 The Cardinals scored the last six runs after Eugenio Suárez hit a two-run homer in the first inning for the Reds.

 Bader went deep for a two-run shot in the second after he also homered during Saturday’s 3-0 win.

+“Little tweaks here and there.
+It’s a game of survivability,” said Bader, who hiked his average to .233 after a slow start this season.
+“Baseball players can’t be dinosaurs.
+If you can’t adjust, you’ll become extinct.”

 Molina put St. Louis ahead to stay with an RBI single against Tyler Mahle (0-1) in the third.

 The Cardinals added three more in the seventh against Nate Jones.
 Molina singled in Matt Carpenter and scored on Carlson’s drive to right-center.